hackclub/camp/cohort_4/playbook/ACTIVITIES.md

 Assemble the group in two lines, holding hands.
 Everyone should have their eyes closed except for the leader of each line.
 A beach ball or other object is placed at the opposite end of lines from the leaders.
 The facilitator should stand by the leaders and flip a coin.
-If tails, do nothing.
 If heads, leaders start pulse race by squeezing the hand of the person next to them, which sets off a chain reaction.
 When the last person in line feels their hand squeezed, they may open their eyes and grab for the beach ball.
-The team that gets the ball first gets a point for the round.
+The team that gets the ball first gets a point for the round If tails, do nothing.
+If a pulse is set off when the coin is tails and someone grabs the beach ball, the team loses a point. .
 After each round, the leader goes to the end of the line and the person behind them becomes the new leader.

 ## Sharks and Minnows